Calendivity/Calendivity-ML/README.md

 ![Kiku](media/model.png)

 This model predict the time duration of activity instead of directly estimating the activity difficulty.
 It calculates the difference between the end time input and the generated output to be able to compute the Difficulty and Exp Gain, as well as the Activity Recommendation.
-For the details, please check the previous pipeline illustration.
+For the details, please kindly check the previous pipeline illustration.

 ### Customized Loss Function